NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

     If specified, save at this location the shape file with the inlier vertices.

---output-dem-minus-plane <string>
-    If specified, save at this location the input DEM with the computed plane heights subtracted from it.

 --num-ransac-iterations <integer>
     Number of RANSAC iterations to use to find the best-fitting plane.
     The default is 1000.